Easy Bible Quiz about Biblical Characters and People.

 c.
 Three.

-Moses brought down the first set of tablets from the mountain.
+Moses brought down a set of tablets of the Ten Commandments from the mountain.

-Upon his arrival at the camp, he witnessed the Israelites having a party, and they were worshiping a golden calf idol.
+Upon his arrival at the camp, Moses witnessed the Israelites having a party and worshiping a golden calf.

 Moses was so angry that he threw the commandments to the ground and broke them into pieces.